Ellen DeGeneres Will Not Be Watching Donald Trump’s Presidential Inauguration

 A photo posted by Ellen (@theellenshow) on

 Ellen DeGeneres seemed to be in a cheery mood that evening, right up until she was asked whether she was going to watch the presidential inauguration on Friday.
-“Ehhhh…,” she responded as she shook her head.

 “Not so much?
 Not a time for celebration, huh?”

-The comedian replied bluntly: “No.”
+The comedian replied bluntly, “No.”

-President Obama gave Ellen DeGeneres a shoutout while discussing the LGBT community in his final press conference as president of the United States on Wednesday, according to The Hollywood Reporter.
+President Obama gave Ellen DeGeneres a shoutout while discussing the LGBT community in his final press conference as president of the United States on Wednesday, according to the Hollywood Reporter.

 “When I gave Ellen the Presidential Medal of Freedom, I meant what I said.
 Somebody that kind and likable projecting into living rooms around the country, that changed attitudes.
 And that wasn’t easy to do for her, and that’s just one small example of what was happening in communities all across the country.”